Nando-C/Buildweek/README.md

     <img src="linkedin/public/profile-experience.gif" alt="home">

-- As an added feature, you are able to export your CV as pdf and your experiences as .csv
+- As an added feature, you are able to export your CV as .pdf and your experiences as .csv

     <img src="linkedin/public/profile-downloads.gif" alt="home">